Disability-selective abortion: Legality of selective abortion

-In many countries abortion is available upon request up to a certain point in the pregnancy, not taking into account why the mother wants the abortion, but in a small number of countries all abortions are prohibited, including for those pregnancies that risk the mother's life, including Vatican City, El Salvador, Chile and Malta.
+In many countries abortion is available upon request up to a certain point in the pregnancy, not taking into account why the mother wants the abortion, but in a small number of countries all abortions are prohibited, including for those pregnancies that risk the mother's life, including Vatican City, El Salvador, and Malta.
 Countries may also restrict abortion even if the baby has a genetic defect.
 Countries that allow abortion if the mother is at risk but do not allow abortion if the fetus has a genetic defect include Iran, Ireland, Mexico, and the Dominican Republic.

 Not all genetic markers which can be checked are for disease, leaving open the possibility that parents may choose an abortion based on personal preference rather than avoidance of disease.
 In some jurisdictions, sex-selective abortion is specifically prohibited.
 Some anti-abortion activists are concerned that genetic testing will give women excuses to get abortions.
 It is believed that eventually genetic testing will be able to provide a wealth of knowledge on the future health of the child.